laurasemini/Vibe/README.md

 # Vibe
-Documents use for the validation of Vibe
+This repository contains the NLP tool QuARS and the requirement documents that we have used for the validation of Vibe